MisarMisar Docs

 Upload email attachments to Supabase Storage and reference them in outbound emails

-Requires active session (dashboard only).
+Requires an active MisarMail session (dashboard only).
+Base URL: https://api.misar.io/mail.

 Limits